RobTillaart/DHTNew/README.md

 17. (0.4.1)
 Added Arduino-CI support + **gettype()** now tries to determine type if not known.
 18. (0.4.2)
 Fix negative temperatures.
-Tested with DHTNew_debug.ino and hexdump in .cpp and a freezer.
+Tested with DHTNew_debug.ino and hex dump in .cpp and a freezer.
 Note: testing in a freezer is not so good for humidity readings.
 19. (0.4.3)
 Added **reset()** to reset internal variables when a sensor blocks this might help.
-Added **lastRead()** to return time the sensor is last read. (in millis).
+Added **lastRead()** to return time the sensor is last read. (in milliseconds).
 20. (0.4.4)
 DO NOT USE incorrect negative temp.
 21. (0.4.5)